-This position will entail an initial three-year appointment, renewable for one or more five-year terms, beginning as early as January 2020 .
-We will consider applications until the position is filled.
-Candidates should upload the following materials on Interfolio at http://apply.interfolio.com/62917 a detailed curriculum vitae; a personal statement outlining relevant professional experience, interest in the position, and career goals; a list of five people whom we may contact for references; and a statement describing how the candidate’s work would contribute to the Ford School’s and University of Michigan’s strategic commitment to diversity, equity and inclusion (fordschool.umich.edu/dei).
+This position will entail an initial three-year appointment, renewable for one or more five-year terms.
+The position will begin in spring or summer 2022.
+We will give first consideration to applications received by October 15, 2021 but will consider applications until the position is filled.
+Candidates should upload the following materials on Interfolio at : a detailed curriculum vitae; a personal statement outlining relevant professional experience, interest in the position, and career goals; a list of five people whom we may contact for references; and a statement describing how the candidate’s work would contribute to the Ford School’s and University of Michigan’s strategic commitment to diversity, equity and inclusion (fordschool.umich.edu/dei).
 We also encourage applicants to submit up to three written works that demonstrate policy analysis, as well as sample teaching materials and student evaluations from courses the applicant has taught (if applicable).

 Job openings are posted for a minimum of seven calendar days.
 The review and selection process may begin as early as the eighth day after posting.
 This opening may be removed from posting boards and filled anytime after the minimum posting period has ended.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.